Water Meter Replacement Project

 7/5/18 - City Newswire

 Starting in September 2018 the City of Prior Lake will replace all of the water meter radio transmitters installed in all homes and businesses connected to the City's water supply, as well as the central data receivers installed around the City to collect water meter readings.
 As with the existing system, the meters will transmit readings multiple times per day.
 However, the new system will also transmit error codes that will help the City identify leaks or other problems with the meters that will improve customer service.

 Radio transmitter replacement work will be conducted by Ferguson Waterworks and will begin in September 2018, continuing into in early 2019.
-As part of the project, the City will also replace existing water meters made by companies other than Neptune.
+As part of the project, the City will also replace existing water meters made by companies other than Neptune, especially if older than the City's water treatment facility, built in 2009.
 Moving to a single manufacturer will reduce inventory requirements and streamline maintenance work.
 See the Frequently Asked Questions for more information about how the installation will take place.

 The city will be divided into four zones with installations focused first on Zone 1.
 Ferguson Waterworks will begin to schedule appointments in Zone 1 in early September.
 Notifications will be sent by US Postal Service to each address within the current zone.
 Please do not schedule an appointment until you have received the notice in the mail.

 - ALL appointments will be scheduled through the city's contractor, Ferguson Waterworks.

 - Note that you will not be able to schedule your appointment until you have received a notice in the mail.